forseti-security/forseti-security/_docs/quickstarts/scanner/descriptions.md

 ## KE Version scanner

-Kubernetes Engine (KE) clusters running on older versions can be exposed to security vulnerabilities, or lack of support.
+Kubernetes Engine clusters running on older versions can be exposed to security vulnerabilities, or lack of support.
 The KE version scanner can ensure your Kubernetes Engine clusters are running safe and supported versions.